 Today is World Oral Health Day, a day which aims to empower people with the knowledge, tools, and confidence to secure good oral health.
 Within our Early Years settings, promoting good oral health and hygiene is incredibly important.
-Teaching young child about their teeth and introducing good habits early will have a positive impact later in life.

 A child’s first experiences with oral health can have an impact on the rest of their life and so it is very important to teach young children about their mouth and introduce good habits as early as possible.
 Milk teeth are important and if children get used to good tooth brushing practices when they are young, they are more likely to continue these later on in life.